vinaykumarushagoni/ursvinaykumar/README.md

 - 👋 Hi, I’m @ursvinaykumar
 - 👀 I’m interested in Artificial Intellegence
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning Machine learning,Natural Language Processing
-- 💞️ I’m looking to collaborate on Machine learning
+- 💞️ I’m looking to collaborate on Machine learning,Natural Language Processing
-- 📫 How to reach me ...
+- 📫 How to reach me ... @ursvinaykumar

 <!---
 ursvinaykumar/ursvinaykumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.